Beyond input(): Modern Python Techniques for Bulletproof User Input Validation

 Default value

-argument to return default value on pressing return key without entering any text.
+use default argument to return default value on pressing return key without entering any text.

 from rich.prompt import Prompt